City Streetlight Conversion Project

 Will the LED light negatively affect my sleep?

-No. The new luminaires will have a color temperature of 3000K (as measured on the Kelvin scale).
-This is a Dark Skies recommended temperature for sufficient light and still not enough blue light to be detrimental to your health.
+No, they shouldn't.
+The new luminaires will have a color temperature less than 3000K (as measured on the Kelvin scale).
+This is a Dark Skies recommended temperature for sufficient light and should be low enough in blue light not to be detrimental to your health.

 What if I don’t like the new light, or it’s too bright?